Bravark/Grants-Program/applications/Deserialize.md

 Deserialize MVP existed as a DEX aggregator, powered by our custom 'serialize' algorithm.
 We created an infrastructure which is engineered to always find the best swap & trade routes for users.
 The aggregator intelligently routes intra-DEX and inter-DEX, routing liquidity sources to deliver the most optimal outcomes on atomic swaps.
 In doing so, it automatically captures arbitrage opportunities when available, giving users the ability to make money on swaps.
 To aid the devs in integrating our infra, we created
 - SDK (To enable anyone integrate the swap aggregator in their backend)
 - API (To enable easier use of the SDK especially in frontend)
-- UI WIDGET (Efficient swaps page/form without writing any new code)
+- UI WIDGET (This allows you launch your own swap page without writing any code)

 #### PERP DEX
 We further empower users with Perpetuals, giving traders the ability to long or short a handful of supported tokens without needing to directly own the underlying assets.
 Additionally, users can leverage their positions by borrowing from the DEX, amplifying their potential gains (and managing their risk accordingly).